KenKundert/assimilate/doc/monitoring.rst

 -------

 *Assimilate* provides the *overdue* command that can be used to determine which of your repositories are overdue for backup.
+It can report on many configs, not just the active config.
 This is useful if you are supporting many repositories as it can use ssh to query remote backups.
-It reads its own settings file, typically `overdue.conf`, contained in the :ref:`Assimilate configuration directory <configuring_assimilate>`,  that is also a NestedText_ file and may contain the following settings:

-| *to_email* (email address -- mail is sent to this person upon failure)
-| *from_email* (email address -- mail is sent from this person upon failure)
+It uses the :ref:`overdue setting` setting to specify the desired configs.

 | *max_age* (how old a repository must be to constitute failure)
 | *root* (default directory for repositories)
 | *message* (a template for the message to be printed for each repository)